janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Attribute Path

 An attribute path is an identifier or way to a certain element(s) or value(s) of a Record in a Data Model.
-Attribute paths are an ordered lists of Attributes.
+Attribute paths are an ordered lists of [[Attribute|Glossary#attribute]]s.
 A bunch of attribute paths can be composed to a Schema.
 A Mapping can refer to certain attribute paths.

 This might be a column header in a CSV file or a certain node in a nested XML structure
 Examples: /dc:creator/foaf:family_name (to adresse attributes in an RDF graph), /autor/name (to address attributes in an XML file) or /name (to address “flat” attributes – the column headers – in a CSV file)